 "Grandma," suck, suck, "we don't got no barn.
 Jeez."

 "No, tweren't no barn; twas a castle, stone rising up.
 Must-a dug the stone up yonder.
 Up to where the sun goes down.
 Up from where a man comes riding down once.
 'What's he got in there?'
 I says to Elsa on account of the man's stickin' his big finger in his mouth cause he can't speak no Norwegian.
 Well, thirst is what Elsa says the big man's got.
 So I took to pumping him a pail.
-'Elsa,' I says, as he's riding off, 'I'm going to get hitched to that man.'
+'Elsa,' I says, as he's riding off, 'I'm going to get hitched to that man some day.'
 Of course, Elsa didn't understand, seeing how she'd gotten it in her head she was a man.
-But no man matters to girls who got horses to get out, castles to get to, stories to get in.
+But no man matters to girls who got horses to get out, castles to get to, stories to get into.
 Of course, kids these days wouldn't know from story.
 Oh, for the day when everything had a story in it."

 "Grandma," suck, suck, "we got things with stories in it; it's called TV."